f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/ BIG-IP-Next-Central-Manager-Migration-Assistant/README.md

    - ![waf shared](images/image33.png)
    Other security resources are available in BIG-IP Next (Access, SSL Orchestrator).
 The WAF section contains WAF policies and Live Updates for Signatures, Bots, and Threat Campaigns.
    - ![waf policy](images/image34.png)
    - Policy management is located in the policy itself.
 Policies in BIG-IP Next are managed as a Declarative WAF policy, which has been available from BIG-IP TMOS 15+.
 Similar to how the application configuration was converted to AS3, the WAF policy was converted to Declarative WAF.
+More information on [F5 Declarative WAF](https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-declarative-security-policy/declarative-policy-getting-started.html)
    - > Note: Declarative WAF policies can be moved between other F5 portfolio products, such as NGINX and F5 Distributed Cloud.
    - BIG-IP Next WAF includes both IP Intelligence and Threat Campaigns, as a better security practice these addtional layers should be added.
    - ![waf edit](images/image35.png)